Jaziel Orozco

-Jaziel Alberto Orozco Landeros (born 2 June 2004) is a Mexican professional footballer who plays as a centre-back for Liga MX club Santos Laguna on loan from Major League Soccer club Real Salt Lake.
+Jaziel Alberto Orozco Landeros (born 2 June 2004) is a Mexican professional footballer who currently plays as a defensive midfielder for Major League Soccer club St. Louis City and the Mexico national team.

-Club career
+Career

 Born in Ciudad Juárez, Orozco was raised in El Paso, Texas.
-He is the son of former professional footballer, Alberto Orozco.
+He is the son of former professional player, Alberto Orozco.
 Prior to joining the Real Salt Lake youth setup, Orozco had participated in trials with Liga MX clubs Tigres UANL and Santos Laguna.
 He also played with Intercups MX, a club side which played in tournaments around the world and the Dallas Cup.
 In 2019, Orozco was selected to join a trial for the Real Salt Lake youth academy and passed.

 On October 4, 2020, Orozco was called in to Real Monarchs, an affiliate club of Real Salt Lake, for their match against El Paso Locomotive but did not come off the bench.
 On April 7, 2021, Orozco received his first appearance with the main team in their pre-season match against Phoenix Rising.
-He then made his professional debut on May 8, 2021 for Real Monarchs in their USL Championship opener against San Antonio FC, starting in the 2–2 draw.
+He then made his professional debut on May 8, 2021, for Real Monarchs in their USL Championship opener against San Antonio FC, starting in the 2–2 draw.
 Following the match, Orozco signed a professional contract with Real Monarchs.

-On January 13, 2022, Orozco signed a homegrown player contract with Real Salt Lake.
+On January 13, 2022, Orozco signed a homegrown player contract with Major League Soccer side Real Salt Lake.

-On March 26, 2022, Orozco made his Major League Soccer debut for Real Salt Lake after begging subbed on at halftime for defender Erik Holt.
+On March 26, 2022, Orozco made his MLS debut for Real Salt Lake, after begging subbed on at half-time for defender Erik Holt in a 1–0 loss away at Sporting Kansas City.

+On February 3, 2023, Orozco joined Mexican club Santos Laguna on a season-long loan.
+The loan deal was terminated in August of the same year, with the defender subsequently joining NIFL Premiership side Larne on loan for the rest of the 2023–24 season: the player was granted international clearance on August 31.

+On September 2, 2023, Orozco made his debut for Larne, starting in a 4–0 league win over Newry City.

+On January 1, 2025, he signed his permanent contract with St. Louis City 2.

+On July 18, 2025, he signed his permanent contract with first team St. Louis City.